bbonev/eoip/README.md

 Kernel mode EOIP (Ethernet over IP) tunnel compatible with MikroTik RouterOS

-There are several other projects doing the same job with userland utilities via tap interfaces and raw sockets.
-While they are easier to install they lack perfomance.
+There are several projects doing the same job with userland utilities via tap interfaces and raw sockets.
+While a userland application is easier to install and maintain it lacks the perfomance and stability of an in-kernel module.
+Especially for the simple job of adding and stripping the EOIP tunneling headers.
+The userland tunneling application may be good for testing, research or concept proof projects but not suitable for production environments with high bandwidth requirements.

 This project's goals are: